SU-SWS/ood-giving-campaign/README.md

 Environment variable set up and installation
 ---

+For more information on what the environment variables are and do see: [Environment Vars](./docs/environment-variables.md)

 _Development_

 1. Create a new `.env` file by cloning the `example.env` file provided: